Helen Atkinson-Wood: Career

 She was the only regular female cast member on the radio comedy programme Radio Active, where she played Anna Daptor and other roles, and also participated in the programme's televisual equivalent, KYTV.
 She also appeared in the final episode of Joking Apart as a morning television presenter.
 In 2007, she guest-starred in the Doctor Who audio play I.D..
 She played the role of Sybil Ramkin in a BBC radio adaptation of Guards!
 Guards! by Terry Pratchett.

 Atkinson-Wood has been a regular presenter for the Channel 4 series Collector's Lot and has made guest appearances on programmes such as Call My Bluff.
 She was a guest in episode 9 of the C series of QI, when she answered a question deemed almost impossible by host Stephen Fry by correctly naming a chemical reaction equation as an explosion of custard powder, earning 200 points.
 This was because, she claimed, she had studied domestic science at school.
-Through answering this single question, she holds the highest cumulative total of any QI panellist.
+Through answering this single question, she held the highest cumulative total of any QI panellist at the time (this is no longer the case - for example, in the K Series episode "Knowledge", Alan Davies scored 689.66 points).

+Personal life

+While at grammar school in Macclesfield, she was friends with Ian Curtis.
+He gave her a copy of David Bowie's The Man Who Sold the World.

+At Oxford University she dated Angus Deayton.
+While touring with the Hee Bee Gee Bees in Australia in the 1980s, Deayton saved Atkinson-Wood's life when he rescued her after she was caught in a rip current while swimming off Sydney's Manly Beach.

 Craig Ferguson wrote in his book American on Purpose that he and Atkinson-Wood were in a romantic relationship that lasted five years.
 He acknowledges that she changed his life "beyond recognition" by improving his health and his career.
+She left him because of his alcoholism, saying, “I love you, but I won’t watch you kill yourself.”

+She married the writer and director John Morton in 1997, first meeting after she rang to tell him how much she liked his radio comedy People Like Us and he replied, "Thanks a lot.
+Fancy getting married?"